 Home of One Family for a Thousand Years

-The parish apparently derives its name from the battle fought there between the Saxons & Danes in AD 870.
-It either means 'Englishmen’s (Battle)Field' or 'Warning Beacon Field'.
-The invading Danes had set up camp in Reading, from where a raiding party set out to attack Aldermaston.
-Aethelwulf, the Ealdorman of Berkshire, engaged them in Englefield and the Danes were thoroughly defeated.
+The parish apparently derives its name from the battle fought there between the Anglo-Saxons and Vikings in AD 870.
+It either means Englishmen's [Battle] Field or Warning Beacon Field.
+The invading Vikings had set up camp in Reading, from where a raiding party set out to attack Aldermaston.
+Aethelwulf, the Ealdorman of Berkshire who lived there, engaged them at Englefield and the Vikings were thoroughly defeated.
 They were, however, not finally expelled from the county until after King Alfred's victory at Edington in Wiltshire, some eight years later.

-|© Nash Ford Publishing 2001.
+|© Nash Ford Publishing 2001; Revised 2020.
 All Rights Reserved.|